Innosan/create-robust-nuxt/README.md

 # 🧱 Create Robust Nuxt

-A modern, opinionated Nuxt 3 starter with optional modules like authentication, internationalization, and networking — designed to scale, customize, and ship fast.
+A modern, internationalized + opinionated Nuxt 3 starter with optional modules like authentication, networking and content support — designed to scale, customize, and ship fast.

 #### [GitHub Template](https://github.com/Innosan/nuxt-template-project)
 > You can hit me up on [GitHub](https://github.com/Innosan) or [Twitter](https://twitter.com/inno__san) if you have any questions or feedback (would appreciate it).